 The agony of clothes shopping as a Chubbette continued through my grade school years.
 I still have vague, unpleasant flashbacks every September when I see “Back to School” ads.
 I recall being with Mother in the dressing room as she tried to fit me into the plaid, pleated skirts she found so stylish.

 And then, in the period of time bridging 6th and 7th grades, I stumbled upon the motivation to lose weight.
 We moved to Florida, where my classmates lived in shorts and swim suits much of the time.
 And girls wore not one-piece suits, but two-piece, or even bikinis.
 Every weekend held a beach party, and there were no cartoon-like hippos lying on the sand or surfing.
 Also, this was the age of intense scrutiny, both from others and myself.
 While I was unhappy with my weight previously, adolescence put a new, more glaring spotlight on it.
 And then, perhaps hormonal changes didn’t hurt.
 In any case, I slimmed down.
-This was not a done deal by any means, as I fought with my appetite on and off for many years after.
-But as a young teen surely I could have enrolled in dance class.
+I could have looked the part of a ballerina.

 Why have I hung on to the idea that I was deprived of dance lessons?
 I’ve harbored resentment over this for many years.
 “All of my sisters took dance,” I would say, mostly to myself but also to friends willing to listen.
 Did I long to dance?
 Did I actually have a strong yearning to be a ballerina?
 Surely if I had I would have pursued it.
-If I had told my mother I wanted to take dance lessons at Dussich she would have enrolled me.
-In fact, she probably would have been delighted, as she was about Carol and Mary taking dance.
+If I had told my mother I wanted to take dance lessons she would have enrolled me.
+In fact, she probably would have been delighted.

 Perhaps what I wanted was to feel pretty.
 To wear a leotard and tights, ballet slippers.
 And yes, tutus!
 Beautifully sequined dance costumes like those worn by my sisters in their dance recitals.
 They all had a shiny satin bodice and a flouncy nylon netting skirt.
 To play the part of the snow queen or a sugar plum fairy in the Nutcracker.
 I think I wanted to be a princess.
 Or princess-like.
 I wanted to try on my dance costume and see my parents’ eyes light up!
 “How pretty you look!” is what I craved.